-Moesif Servlet SDK
+Moesif Servlet Integration Documentation

 Built For Latest Version Software License Source Code

-moesif-servlet is a Java Servlet Filter that logs incoming API calls and sends to Moesif for API analytics and monitoring.
+moesif-servlet is a Java servlet filter that logs incoming API calls and sends to Moesif for API analytics and monitoring.

-The SDK is implemented as a JavaX Servlet Filter without importing framework specific dependencies.
-Any framework built on Java Servlet API such as Spring, Struts, Jersey, etc can use this SDK with minimal configuration.
+We’ve implemented the SDK as a Javax servlet filter without importing framework specific dependencies.
+Any framework built on Java Servlet API such as Spring, Struts, and Jersey can use this SDK with minimal configuration.

-Maven users
+Maven Users

 Add the Moesif dependency to your project’s pom.xml file: